AdaCore/training_material/courses/spark_for_ada_programmers/8_subprogram_contracts.rst

 * Dynamic semantics is to make a copy at subprogram entry

-  - Forbidden on limited types
+  - Forbidden on :ada:`limited` types

 * Evaluation for the copy may raise runtime errors